Firdavs9512/clinic-api-and-frontend/README.md

-# Laravel API Project
+# Clinic API Project

-This project is a Laravel API built using Laravel Sail/Docker and a ReactJS frontend.
+This project is a Clinic API built using Laravel Sail/Docker and a ReactJS frontend.

+Api documentation using postman [Postman docs](https://documenter.getpostman.com/view/24199724/2s93eePoQc)

 ## Installation